 Houston Embezzlement Lawyer

-Embezzlement is a form of theft that occurs when a person unlawfully takes property that they had legal access to.
+An embezzlement is a form of theft that occurs when a person unlawfully takes property that they had legal access to.
 Thus, the original taking may be lawful, such as an employee being entrusted with company money but subsequently keeping the money for themselves.
 There is no specific embezzlement offense under Texas law; however, it is grouped under the broader category of Theft codified into law by Penal Code Title 7 Chapter 31.
+If you have questions, our Houston Embezzlement Lawyer can answer them for you.

 PENALTIES FOR EMBEZZLEMENT IN HOUSTON